 It could be 30 minutes to an hour, depending on the product.
 Then rinse out your hair and condition.
 You now have those dip dyed ends you always wanted!
 Enjoy!

-Stay in touch with us for more Grunge Fashion & Hair Styles related news by subscribing to our newsletter!
+Stay in touch with us for more fashion & hair styles ideas!